fnordoglargh/BoardGameLeague/README.md

 ## Getting Started

-.NET 4.6.1 is needed to run BoardGameLeague.
+.NET 4.8 is needed to run BoardGameLeague.

 ### Compiling on and running on your own

-You need Visual Studio 2017 to build BoardGameLeague.
+You need Visual Studio 2017 (or higher) to build BoardGameLeague.
 I tried to keep dependencies as flat as possible.
 From the below libraries grip is optional and the chart library mandatory.
 Apart from that *Build Solution* will work out of the box.

 #### grip